pedrovsiqueira/gerenciador-financeiro/README.md

 ## About The Project

-Gerenciador financeiro was built to practice TDD tests for Rest API using jest, database creation using knex for PostgresSQL,authentication and token generation using JWT.
+Gerenciador financeiro was built to practice the following technologies:
+- TDD tests for Rest API using jest
+- Database creation using knex for PostgresSQL
+- Authentication and token generation using JWT.

 ![Desktop views](/src/assets/node.png?raw=true)